E(n)-equivariant Graph Neural Cellular Automata: Experiments

-\paragraph{Autoencoding Results} \model autoencoders can scale to higher Euclidean spaces and significantly larger graphs, without neither increasing the size of the models nor losing persistency.
-This time, we set the coordinate dimension to 8 for all datasets except \sbm where it is set to 24, and randomly sample $t$ in $[25, 35]$. \citet{satorras2021egnn} already showed the autoencoding superiority of EGNNs compared to classical GNN variants and therefore we only compare against layered EGNNs as a suitable baseline.
-For a fair comparison, we do \emph{not} allow underlying fully connected graphs for EGNNs, as opposed to \citet{satorras2021egnn}. \autoref{tab:autoencoding_results} reports autoencoding results for \models and 4-layered EGNNs having 4-times more parameters.
-Remarkably, \model outperform layered EGNNs.
-Examples of graph reconstructions are available in \autoref{fig:recon_appendix}.
-Furthermore, \model autoencoders exhibit persistent dynamics (e.g. \autoref{fig:persistency}) for all datasets except \sbm, which, given the variable clustered topology, represents the most challenging dataset.
+\model autoencoders can scale to higher Euclidean spaces and significantly larger graphs, without increasing the size of the models nor losing persistency.
+We set $n=8$ for all datasets except \sbm where it is set to 24, and randomly sample $t$ in $[25, 35]$.
+We compare against standard 4- and 30-layered GNNs \citep{kipf2018neural}, 4- and 30-layered EGNNs, and GNCAs \citep{grattarola2021learning}.
+For a fair comparison, we do \emph{not} allow fully connected GNN computational graphs, as opposed to \citet{satorras2021egnn}, but instead use as computation graph the same graph to autoencode. \autoref{tab:autoencoding_results} reports autoencoding results.
+Remarkably, \model outperforms a 4-layered (E)GNN and achieves a comparable level of performance of a 30-layer (E)GNN.
+Several examples of graph reconstructions are available in \autoref{fig:recon_appendix}.
+Different from standard (E)GNN autoencoders, \model autoencoders also exhibit persistent dynamics (cf. \autoref{fig:persistency}) for all datasets except \sbm, which, given the variable clustered topology, represents the most challenging dataset.

 \paragraph{\models are multi-target} \model autoencoders are multi-target as they can reach many target states, contrary to what is shown in our previous task and previous work \citep{grattarola2021learning, mordvintsev2020growing, mordvintsev2022growing}.
 We suppose this to be the consequence of a more relaxed training objective (cf. \autoref{eq:bce}) than the previous one (cf. \autoref{eq:inv_loss}).
 In graph autoencoding, in fact, target states are \emph{not} explicitly given but rather a \emph{condition} that they must satisfy is (cf. Equations \ref{eq:rec_adj} and \ref{eq:bce}).
 Therefore, since we are only interested in reconstructing the ground-truth $A$ via \autoref{eq:rec_adj}, \models can converge to any possible configuration from which decoding is possible.